Relintai/pandemonium_engine_docs/tutorials/3d/spatial_material.md

 ![](img/clearcoat_comparison.png)

+Note:
-.. note:: The effect will be more noticeable in Godot 4.
+ The effect will be more noticeable in Godot 4.

 Anisotropy
 ~~~~~~~~~~